 As you’ve probably heard a thousand times before, WoW is extremely addicting (and that is not an understatement!).
 That is because every aspect of this game is perfectly tuned to be easy to try but extremely difficult to master.
 This applies to everything: the missions (PVE), the Player versus Player (PvP), the professions, the crafting, the dungeons, raids, everything.

 Once you taste the satisfaction of leveling up and getting more powerful items (and hence go from the newbie to the mighty warrior like the ones you admired back in Stormwind), it’s hard to stop.

 Pricing model: World of Warcraft is subscription-based, meaning that you will to pay a subscription every single month (and also buy all the Expansions, the last one being Warlords of Draenor).

 The Elder Scrolls Online is the latest big MMORPG to join the party.
 Considering the success of both The Elder Scrolls Oblivion and Skyrim, this was one of 2014’s most expected games.

 But many things have changed since.
-The game just became The Elder Scrolls Online: Tamriel Unlimited (since March 17, 2015) and besides adding a ton of content, the game isn’t subscription-based anymore!
+The game became The Elder Scrolls Online: Tamriel Unlimited (you can read our full Mac review here) and besides adding a ton of content, the game isn’t subscription-based anymore!
 The entire original game and all six major content updates since launch are now at your disposal, you will only need to buy the base game once.